Stephanie Dosen: Music career

 Dosen got her start in 1994 with the band Virus, an ambient techno group whose debut album Analogue was considered groundbreaking in the Christian trance music scene.

 In 2002, Dosen released her first solo album, Ghosts, Mice & Vagabonds.
 The ethereal self-produced work received rave reviews, with Billboard choosing Dosen as one of the top six independent musicians in the Midwest for 2003.

 In 2006, Simon Raymonde, a former member of the Cocteau Twins who runs the Bella Union label, heard Dosen's music.
 As a result, they worked together on the music that became Dosen's second album, A Lily for the Spectre.
 The album was recorded in Pikeville, Kentucky and North Wales.
-Dosen appeared on the BBC TV program Later... with Jools Holland and on the Australian TV rock quiz entertainment show RocKwiz.
+Dosen appeared on the BBC Two program Later... with Jools Holland and on the Australian TV rock quiz entertainment show RocKwiz.
 In February 2008, she collaborated with José González for an "iTunes Live: London Sessions" performance.

-Dosen joined Massive Attack as a lead vocalist in June 2008, singing on such as-yet-unreleased compositions as "Red Light", "Marakesh" and "Kingpin".
+Dosen joined Massive Attack as a lead vocalist in June 2008.
 She made her debut at Royal Festival Hall in London, performing in two shows as part of the Meltdown Festival, which the band had been selected to direct that year.
 Dosen also performed with Massive Attack at the 2008 Glastonbury Festival.
-However, no Dosen vocal contributions were included on the band's subsequent 2010 album, Heligoland.

 Dosen and Raymonde formed Snowbird in 2009.
 The duo released their debut album, Moon, on January 27, 2014 on Bella Union.